PlugnPay/shopping-cart-WooCommerce/woocommerce_api_cc_module/plugnpay-api-cc-payment-gateway-for-woocommerce/readme.txt

 Transaction Settlement: Allows you to speciify if approved transactions should be automatically marked for settlement.

-Giftcard Acceptance: Allows you to accept Mercury Giftcards at time of checkout & process it as a split-payment.
-(Note: You must have Mercury Giftcard ability enabled in your PlugnPay account to use this.)
+Giftcard Acceptance: Allows you to accept Giftcards at time of checkout & process it as a split-payment.
+(Note: You must have Giftcard ability enabled in your PlugnPay account to use this.)

 Giftcard Description: This is what appears on checkout page as the description for the giftcard option.